SinuPulse Elite Maintenance & Troubleshooting

 Replacement water tank

-Replacement water tank is available online and includes water tank, water tank cover, O-ring, and white plastic valve cone.
+Replacement water tank is available online and includes water tank, tank cover, O-ring (black or clear), and white plastic valve cone.

 Spray tip disengages

 If the sinus or throat atomizer (spray) tips disengage or pop out from the handle during operation: 1) Be sure spray tip is fully inserted and there is no gap.
 Twist to the left and right to ensure tip is fully secure.
 2) Reduce the pressure by turning the control knob to the recommended setting generally between 3-6.
 The atomizer (spray) tips are designed to be used at the lower settings.
 Although unusual higher setting may cause the tip to dislodge from the handle during use.

 Use of saline solutions and hard or soft water sources can contribute to mineral and salt deposits which can accumulate in your irrigator and cause a loss in pressure, flow rate, and effectiveness over time.
 Following these simple steps will keep your SinuPulse® irrigator clean and ensure optimal performance.